Accelerating Bayesian Structure Learning in Sparse Gaussian Graphical Models: Bayesian structure learning in GGMs

+Graphical models \citep{lauritzen1996graphical} are powerful tools to express the conditional dependence structure among random variables by a graph in which each node corresponds to a random variable.
+For the case of undirected graphs, also known as Markov random field \citep{rue2005gaussian}, an edge between two nodes determines the conditional dependence of the regarding variables.
+Let $G=(V,E)$ be an undirected graph where $V$ contains $p$ nodes corresponding to the $p$ coordinates and the edges $E$ describe the conditional independence relationships among variables; We use the convention that if $(i,j) \in E$ then $i < j$.
+Let $\eb$ be the complement of $E$ that indexes the missing edges of $G$.

-Given an undirected graph $G=(V,E)$ where $V$ is a finite set $V=\{1,\ldots,p\}$ and $E$ is the set of undirected edges, we say that the Gaussian $N(0, \Sigma)$ variable $X=(X_i, i\in V)$ is Markov with respect to $G$ if $X_i$ is independent of $X_j$ given all the other variables whenever there no edge $(i,j)$ in $E$.
-It is well-known that in that case the precision matrix $K=\Sigma^{-1}$ belongs to the cone $P_{G}$ of positive definite matrices with $K_{ij}=0$ whenever $(i,j)\not\in E$.
-One can then define the graphical Gaussian model Markov with respect to a given graph $G$ as the family of distributions
+A Gaussian graphical model for the Gaussian random vector $\mathbf{X} = ( X_1, ..., X_p) \sim \mathcal{N}_p (\mu,K^{-1})$ is represented by an undirected graph $G=(V,E)$.
+Variables $X_i$ and $X_j$ are independent given all the other variables if and only if there is no edge $(i,j)$ in $E$.
+It is well-known \citep{lauritzen1996graphical} that in that case, the precision matrix $K=\Sigma^{-1}$ belongs to the cone $P_{G}$ of positive definite matrices with $K_{ij}=0$ whenever $(i,j) \in \eb$.
+In other words, the zero entries in the off-diagonal of the precision matrix correspond to conditional independencies in the graph; It is an essential property of the precision matrix for model selection \citep{dempster1972covariance}.
+One can then define the GGM for a given graph $G$ as the family of distributions